bjlkeng/bjlkeng.github.io/source/posts/a-quick-introduction-to-stochastic-calculus.rst

         Y(t) = f(t, X(t)) = X^2(t) + t^2 \tag{3.33}

-   Using Itô's Lemma, we can re-write :math:`Y(t)` as (in the diferential form since it's cleaner):
+   Using Itô's Lemma, we can re-write :math:`Y(t)` as (in the differential form since it's cleaner):

    .. math::